 Another source of liquidity is capital injections from its ultimate parent company, Discovery Limited.
-Risks to Discovery Limited's ability to provide appropriate financing would affect the Company's ability to write future new business.

 Liquidity requirements are assessed frequently in order to meet VLL's stated liquidity objectives, and assessments to ensure sufficient liquidity under stress are performed periodically.
 The high level of liquid assets and the existing commitments from reinsurers to provide the agreed future financing helps to mitigate new business financing liquidity risk.
 In extreme situations, VLL could reduce or stop writing new business in order to control this risk.